 We have a keyword ‘shortcut’ system throughout the LPS website.
 Type the keywords mentioned below in the keyword field at the top right of most LPS.org pages to quickly access specific pages on the site.

-From the main lps.org website, click the Staff Center tab at the right end of the top menu.
-You’ll find all of the front page news here, as well as links to most of the LPS web resources you need.
+From the main LPS.org website, click the Staff Center tab at the top of the screen.
+You’ll find all of the front page news, as well as links to most of the LPS web resources you need, including things you can only access from on-network, like password changes.

 The LPS website has thousands of pages, but a handful of them are accessible directly with a KEYWORD typed into the keyword/search box in the top right corner of lps.org.
 Here are a handful (not mentioned already in this document) that might be useful to teachers…